CedricChnfr/portfolio/_posts/Courses/2024-10-03-emerging-network.markdown

 #### Why
 To gain a comprehensive understanding of SDN and LISP technologies and their applications in real-world scenarios.
 This knowledge is crucial for designing flexible, efficient, and maintainable network systems.

-### C.I.3 The Knowledge and Skills Mobilized
+### The Knowledge and Skills Mobilized
 - Understanding and mastering the fundamentals of emerging network paradigms applied to IoT.
 - Developing applications for traffic management using SDN.
 - Understanding LISP and its role in enabling node mobility.
 - Integrating SDN and LISP for enhanced network management and mobility.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of SDN and LISP technologies.
 The combination of theoretical classes and practical labs (though not yet completed) was particularly beneficial in illustrating the concepts.
 However, the relevance of SDN to IoT networks was questioned, as SDN is more suited for core networks.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into SDN and LISP technologies and their applications.
-- **Operational Skills**: Developed skills in implementing and configuring SDN and LISP solutions.
-- **Analytical Skills**: Learned to assess the suitability of different network management techniques based on network requirements.
+Through this course, I gained insights into the principles and applications of emerging network technologies.
+I developed skills in designing and implementing network solutions and learned to assess their efficiency and scalability through experiments.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Developed a solid understanding of SDN and LISP concepts and their practical applications.
-However, more focus on advanced topics would be beneficial.
-- **Skills to Develop**: Understanding of network automation and orchestration tools.
+I developed a solid understanding of emerging network technologies and their applications in various fields.
+However, I realized that I need to enhance my proficiency in network automation and orchestration tools to fully grasp the complexities of these technologies.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
-The course was highly relevant to my professional career, providing practical experience in modern network management solutions.
-The hands-on project work was particularly valuable in reinforcing the theoretical concepts.
+The course was highly relevant to my professional career, providing practical experience in designing and managing emerging network technologies.
+The hands-on experiments were particularly valuable in reinforcing the theoretical concepts.

-### D.IV.
-Complementary Elements
+### Complementary Elements

 #### Project Report